swiyu-admin-ch/didtoolbox-java/README.md

             An optional password required for recovering the (signing/verifying) key pair (stored in Securosys Primus (HSM) Keystore).
 This CLI parameter should always be used exclusively alongside all the other --primus-* CLI parameters, related to Securosys Primus (HSM)
           --signing-key-file, -s
-            The ed25519 private key file corresponding to the public key, required to sign and output the initial DID log entry.
+            The ed25519 private key file required to sign a DID log entry.
 In PEM Format.
-This
+This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters
-            CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters --verifying-key-files, -v
+          --verifying-key-files, -v
-            The ed25519 public key file(s) for the DID Document’s verification method.
-One should match the ed25519 private key supplied via -s option.
+            One or more ed25519 public key file(s) for the DID Document’s verification method.
 In PEM format.
-This CLI parameter cannot be used in conjunction with any of --jks-* or --primus-* CLI parameters

     update      Update a did:tdw DID log by replacing the existing verification material in DID document.
 To supply a signing/verifying key pair, always rely on one of the three available command parameter sets exclusively, each of then denoting a whole another source of such key